-6. Overall conclusions (benefit-risk assessment)
+6. Overall conclusions

-The comminuted herbal substance of dried herb from Cistus creticus have been used in traditional - medicine in the European Union, for more than 30 years.
+The comminuted herbal substance of dried herb from Cistus creticus have been used traditionally in the European Union, for more than 30 years.
 Based on the available data from literature sources the requirements for traditional use are regarded fulfilled for the comminuted herbal substance as herbal tea (decoction) for oral use.